W. Eric Martin

 Olotka encourages CE fans to visit the Cosmic Encounter Online forum, specifically the thread labeled "Fantasy Flight Cosmic Board Game Wish List" and post your suggestions.
 Kevin Wilson from FFG visits the site, so your ideas could play a role in the appearance of the final product.

 FFG's ability to release editions of the game in multiple languages around the world through its publishing partners is a nice bonus from Olotka's point of view as it might prevent unauthorized knockoffs, the existence of which he discovered after talking with CE Online players located in Brazil.
-"I traded a Hasbro game for a Brazilian Cosmic Encounter that I never knew existed," he says.•••
+"I traded a Hasbro game for a Brazilian Cosmic Encounter that I never knew existed," he says.

-Twilight Imperium universe was met with an equal mixture of excitement and outrage.
+While new versions of Cosmic Encounter and Borderlands were greeted with almost universal excitement, the decision to use the "Wheels within Wheels" game system of Eon's Dune in a new game set in the Twilight Imperium universe was met with an equal mixture of excitement and outrage.
 As of mid-September 2007, a petition asking Brian Herbert to license Dune to FFG had gathered more than 3,300 online signatures.